 Under the Home Health Value-Based Purchasing (HHVBP) model, your Medicare payment will no longer rely solely on the patient's condition and the number of visits provided.

-Instead, starting in 2025, 90% of your payment is determined by traditional factors like patient condition and services rendered, while 10% is tied to your agency’s quality and outcome scores.
+- 90% of your Medicare payment is determined by traditional factors like patient condition and services rendered

 Maintaining or exceeding national standards will be critical.
-Late submissions of claims or failure to report required data, like HHCAHPS, OASIS, or Claims, may result in additional penalties, compounding the impact of quality score deductions.
+Late submissions of claims or failure to report required data, like HHCAHPS, OASIS, or claims, may result in additional penalties, impacting your quality scores.
 Agencies at the bottom tier of performance may struggle to remain operational in this competitive landscape.

 At The Home Health Consultant, we’ve helped countless agencies navigate complex industry changes like this one.
 Our expertise lies in simplifying compliance, enhancing operational efficiency, and empowering agencies to achieve top-tier quality scores.